 In the first eight months of its enactment, over 1,000 prisoners were released from custody under Prop.
 36. Of these inmates released, the recidivism rate stands at less than 2 percent charged with a new crime, a number well below state and national averages.
-Proposition 36 has saved California taxpayers between $10 and $13; and if the reform is applied to all eligible inmates, it is estimated that Californians would save almost $1 billion over the next ten years.
+Proposition 36 has saved California taxpayers between $10 and $13 million; and if the reform is applied to all eligible inmates, it is estimated that Californians would save almost $1 billion over the next ten years.

 - Stanford Law SchoolStanford Three Strikes Project